 - Methods exist for detecting, identifying and isolating non-conforming products at all process steps including finished products.
-Dedicated zones are clearly defined for non-conforming products. - Non-conformances are recorded to permit defect analysis.

-- Procedures and responsibilities are clearly defined for non-conforming products.
-The delivery of non-conforming product is submit to prior formal agreement from customer. - Rules and limits for reworking/repair products are clearly defined. - There is a treatment of non-conformities with defined methodology (similar to 8D approach).
-Reaction plan includes immediate corrective actions.
-FMEA is updated when necessary. - Procedures exist to take into account the detection of non-conformities after dispatch or during use. - Rapid communication, both internally and externally in the event that nonconforming products.
-Being already delivered, is launched. - There is evidence of control of unidentified or suspect products considered as non-conforming.
+Dedicated and identified areas prohibiting the use of non-conforming products are clearly defined for nonconforming products, to avoid that non-conform products move to next production step. - Non-conformances are recorded to permit defect analysis. - Procedures and responsibilities are clearly defined for non-conforming products. - The delivery of non-conforming product is submit to prior formal agreement from customer. - The rules and limits concerning the products to be reworked or repared are clearly defined and respected. - There is a treatment of non-conformities with defined methodology (similar to 8D approach).
+Reaction plan includes immediate and corrective actions.
+The effectiveness of the Action plans must be verified.
+FMEA is updated when necessary.
+For repeat failures, a more detailed analysis of the causes must be carried out accordingly. - Procedures exist to take into account the detection of non-conformities after dispatch or during use. - There is evidence of control of unidentified or suspect products considered as non-conforming.

-1.10- Logistics \ Customer service
+1.10- Logistics - Customer service